Best Leather Cases for Galaxy S10e

 OtterBox is known far and wide for big, hulking cases that can survive just about anything, but did you know they did leather cases, too?
 Meet the Strada Series, which combines a heavy-duty hybrid case with an outer leather folio, protecting your screen from every angle imaginable with a ruggedly handsome look.

-While this year's Official Leather Cover from Samsung comes in far more colors — and far more pleasant colors — this year, it's still a $50 case, and that may make be a turn-off for some after just spending $750 on a new phone, so if you want a colorful leather case that won't break the bank, try the Lozeguyc Leather CS Cover. on the folio front, Maxboost mWallet has bee my go-to because it's affordable and dependable, but the bright red AUNEOS Premium Leather Flip Folio is tempting me something fierce.
+While this year's Official Leather Cover from Samsung comes in far more colors — and far more pleasant colors — this year, it's still a rather expensive case, and that may make be a turn-off for some after just spending a bunch on a new phone, so if you want a colorful leather case that won't break the bank, try the Lozeguyc Leather CS Cover. on the folio front, Maxboost mWallet has bee my go-to because it's affordable and dependable, but the bright red AUNEOS Premium Leather Flip Folio is tempting me something fierce.